The Cost of Inconsistent Branding (And a Brand System to Fix It)

 4. Operationalize Your Brand

 Your brand system only works if your team embodies it.
-This means going beyond guidelines and making brand consistency part of how your company operates.
+This means going beyond guidelines and making operational changes to align your team with your brand.

 How to make it stick: